Looking for your next unique family vacation in the Middle East? It’s time to get Kuwait on your destinations list!

 How to Get Around in Kuwait

-The transport system in Kuwait is up to international standards with good roads and traffic signs available in both Arabic and English.
+The transport system in Kuwait is up to international standards, with good roads and traffic signs available in both Arabic and English.
 There are four major ways to get around:

-- Car Hire – you can hire a family minivan at the airport upon arriving at Kuwait International Airport.
+- Car Hire – you can hire a car or family minivan at the airport upon arriving at Kuwait International Airport.
 All you need is an international driving license.
 As a foreigner, you will also need to pay for temporary insurance.

 - Public Transport – three major public transport companies operate in the city: City Bus, KGTC, and KGL.